Europe shares rise as FedEx/TNT bid feeds M&A fever

 “The price seems fair based on our EVA (economic value added) acquisition model,” analysts at ING wrote in a note, adding the deal could allow PostNL to pay a dividend in 2016.

-The FTSEurofirst 300 index of top European shares closed up 1.6 percent at 1,612.25 points, tracking a rally on Wall Street after Friday’s surprisingly weak U.S. jobs data sparked expectations the Federal Reserve could hold off longer on raising interest rates.
+At 1513 GMT, the FTSEurofirst 300 index of top European shares was up 1.6 percent at 1,611.83 points, tracking a rally on Wall Street after Friday’s surprisingly weak U.S. jobs data sparked expectations the Federal Reserve could hold off longer on raising interest rates.

 “The disappointment on the U.S. jobs figures is prompting investors to rethink the scenario of a first rate hike in June, which is good news for the market,” Barclays France portfolio manager Philippe Cohen said.